Roots and Radishes

 • Turnips - OMG you guys, I had no idea how much I liked turnips until I got them fresh from my CSA.
 They soak up the flavors of stir fry sauce perfectly.

 • Fresh red chile peppers - If you can find Thai red chiles, use those!
 I only had Fresno chiles at my local grocery store, which will work perfectly.
-Honestly, any chile pepper you can find will work, or a scoop of chili pepper paste in a pinch.
+Honestly, any chile pepper you can find will work, or a scoop of red chile paste in a pinch.

 • Coconut or brown sugar - Just a bit of coconut or brown sugar balances out the salt and spice.